 "The first manifestation of this love and fidelity," says the Pope, "is to be found in God's creation: the heavens, the earth, the waters, the sun, the moon and the stars."
-"Consequently, there exists," affirms His Holiness, "a divine message, inscribed secretly in creation as a sign of God's love and fidelity . . ."
+"Consequently, there exists," he affirms, "a divine message, inscribed secretly in creation as a sign of God's love and fidelity . . ."
 The discourse than moves on to more modern concerns with allusions to evolution as the Pope, recalling the thoughts of St. Basil the Great, states: "There are some who, tricked by their deeply imbedded atheistic stance, imagine a universe with no guidance or order, as if floating along by sheer chance."
 The Pope, at that point departing from his written text, wonders about how many of those "some" among scientists today, drawn by atheism, see only chance in the world's unfolding, when we know from God's love and fidelity that he created the world out of love according to an intelligent design.

 The Pope is speaking, of course, from a purely theological point of view in expressing God's love in creating a world which, to respect his fidelity, is orderly and does not evolve by sheer chance.
-I must recall at this point that neo-Darwinian evolution does not claim that the world evolves by sheer chance.
-The Pope says nothing about whether the natural sciences, respecting their own methodology, are capable of discovering God's love and fidelity are at the source of his creation of the universe.
-If we use our best scientific knowledge of the "fertile" expanding and evolving universe to reflect upon the nature of God the Creator we will find, as the

-Pope suggests, that God is not primarily a "designer", an attribute which diminishes his magnificence.
-He is primarily a lover who in creating shares his love.
+It is well to recall at this point that neo-Darwinian evolution does not claim that the world evolves by sheer chance.
+The Pope says nothing about whether the natural sciences, respecting their own methodology, are capable of discovering God's intelligent design - and this is the critical issue.
+The Pope's position is that God's love and fidelity are at the source of his creation of the universe.
+If we use our best scientific knowledge of the "fertile" expanding and evolving universe to reflect upon the nature of God the Creator we will find, as the Pope suggests, that God is not primarily a "designer", an attribute which diminishes her/his magnificence.
+She/he is primarily a lover who in creating shares her/his love.

-In his homily at the Easter Vigil liturgy of 2006 Pope Benedict again alludes to evolution when he suggests that the greatest "mutation" in the history of mankind is found in the Lord's Resurrection (Benedict XVI 2006).10 Through God's special intervention the human and the divine have been definitively united.
-These are, of course, religious and theological reflections but it is interesting that the Pope clearly adopts the language of evolution in expressing them.
+In his homily at the Easter Vigil liturgy of 2006 Benedict again alludes to evolution when he suggests that the greatest "mutation" in the history of mankind is found in the Lord's Resurrection (Benedict XVI 2006).
+Through God's special intervention the human and the divine have been definitively united.
+These are, of course, religious and theological reflections but it is interesting that Benedict clearly adopts the language of evolution in expressing them.

-A Mutual Interaction: Scientific Cosmology and Christian Faith
+Scientific Cosmology and Christian Faith